 The Farient team examined compensation plans from companies in the Russell 3000 and found that E&S compensation metrics are almost exclusively used in determining annual bonuses.
 As would be expected, we found a concentration of companies – 57 specifically – in the energy, materials (think mining) and utilities sectors that were using environmental compensation metrics in these plans.
 Twenty five of these companies were in the S&P 500.
 But other metrics in the E&S category were few with only 18 companies using metrics around “diversity” and nine using “sustainability.

 “There’s an old saying that what doesn’t get measured doesn’t get done.
 Nothing gets executive attention more effectively than linking E&S metrics to pay.”
 To that end, some companies may be taking a “wait and see” attitude to understand exactly what environmental and social regulations may be implemented, especially as we approach a presidential election in 2020.
-Still, many companies will be impacted by shareholders and other stakeholders and will want to incorporate best practices like we have Royal Dutch Shell, Chevron and Verizon, mentioned in this Brief, include in their pay plans.”–Dayna Harris, Partner, Farient Advisors
+Still, many companies will be impacted by shareholders and other stakeholders and will want to incorporate best practices, like we have seen with Royal Dutch Shell, Chevron and Verizon, mentioned in this Brief, in their pay plans.”–Dayna Harris, Partner, Farient Advisors

 Compensation Metric Usage by Sector

 In examining these plans more closely, we found many of the companies combine E&S compensation metrics with other metrics into an overall category that is generally not weighted more that 10 percent of the overall short term incentive award.
 And, in addition to not being tied to a significant amount of compensation, the goals around these metrics aren’t generally well defined or aren’t disclosed at all.